mike-senin/openstack-workload-monitoring/README.md

 # Openstack workload monitoring tool
 ## Description
-This solution allows to prepare test workload within environment and monitor instances availability during scheduled operations such as ceph or contrail upgrades.
+This solution allows to prepare test workloads within environment and monitor their availability during maintenance windows for operations such as ceph or contrail upgrades.

+By default ansible playbook creates instances in the particular monitoring project and apply specific roles on them.
-By default ansible playbook creates one basic monitor VM that has prometheus, alertmanager and alerta as docker compose services at the top of itself.
+Architecture postulates to have one general monitor VM with prometheus, alertmanager and alerta services running as docker containers at the top.
+Other instances generate overall load at -.
 In addition it generates dedicated count of dummy VMs with prometheus exporter that used as monitoring goals to check the instances availability.

-## Glossary
-"Daemon Set"
-TBD

 ## Architecture overview
 ![Architecture diagram](docs/architecture_diagram.png?raw=true "Architecture diagram")

-TBD
+The logic of the monitoring solution is pretty simple.
+There is one host-aggregator which pings destination targets over both internal and external networks that gives us info regarding both

+The monitoring solution has several assumptions:

+The services that supposed to be running at top of instances:
+- Prometheus
+- Alert Manager
+- Alerta
+- Prometheus Node Exporter
+- Squid Proxy Server

+There are three type of instances:
+- Master node
+  There supposes to be only one master node that has Prometheus, Alerta, Prometheus Node Exporter and Squid Proxy Server TBD
+- Daemon Set
+  These machines
+- Regular workload instances

 ## Installation
 ### Install pip requirements